Movie Theater Business Model | How Do Movie Theaters Make Money

 The Exhibitor

-He is the owner of a theatre that exhibits the right to play the movie by the distributor.
-Both the parties, the distributor and the exhibitor are bound through a contract.
+He is the owner of a theatre that has the right to show the movie by the distributor.
+Both parties, the distributor and the exhibitor, are bound through a contract.
 That contract acts as a basis for sharing the revenue that is earned within the first, second, or third week of the release.

-Here is a basic typical sharing agreement terms and conditions.
+Here are the basic, typical sharing agreement terms and conditions.
 Take note that this is just to be taken as an example.
 Agreements can be changed and made with further discussions and debates between the distributor and exhibitor.

 Duration Profit Percentage Sharing